 Alison Archer – Director

 Alison is a Palawa woman–her mother’s country is in the Ben Lomond region of NW Tasmania.
 Alison has 35 years of federal government experience, including 17 years in the corporate and human resource management sectors and 18 years as a senior manager in heritage, environment and natural resource management.
 She was instrumental in the development and implementation of key cultural and natural heritage programs including the Cultural Heritage Program, Indigenous Heritage Program, Working on Country initiative, Saltwater (Turtle and Dugong) Program and Feral Camel Program.
 Alison worked with the States Territories and key community bodies to protect and manage national and world heritage places in Australia.
-She became a Director of the Capital Region Landkeepers Trust in 2014 and a member of the Greening Australia Advisory Committee in 2015.
+She became a Director of the Capital Region Landkeepers Trust in 2014 and has also been a member of the Greening Australia Advisory Committee.
+She is currently a Board member for both the ACT Nursing and Midwifery Board of the Australian Health Professionals Regulatory Agency and the ACT Veterinary Practitioners Authority.

 Tony Bartlett – Director

-Tony has nearly forty years of experience working in forestry and natural resource management positions in Victoria, ACT and the Commonwealth as well as working on development projects in Nepal and Vanuatu.
-He is currently the Forestry Research Program Manager for the Australian Centre for International Agricultural Research, with projects in 13 developing countries. tony has been a board member of Greening Australia (Capital Region) (9 years) and Greening Australia Limited (2 years).
+Dr Tony Bartlett has over forty years of experience working in forestry and natural resource management positions in Victoria, ACT and the Commonwealth.
+He has worked on development projects in Nepal and Vanuatu and from 2010-18 he was the Forestry Research Program Manager for the Australian Centre for International Agricultural Research, overseeing 30 projects in 14 developing countries.
+Tony has been a board member of Greening Australia (Capital Region) (9 years) and Greening Australia Limited (2 years).
 While on the national board he played a significant leadership role in the process to reform Greening Australia’s national governance to provide the organisation with a more sustainable future.
-Tony is a founding member of the Capital Region Landkeepers Trust and is passionate about ensuring there are viable mechanisms for the community and private sector to fund landscape restoration in the Capital region.
+Tony is a founding member of the Capital Region Landkeepers Trust and is passionate about ensuring there are viable mechanisms for the community and private sector to fund landscape restoration and capacity building in the Capital region.

 Jason Cummings – Director